IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 !!! warning "Don't Destroy Your Signals!"
     Be sure you really need to do this before even considering bypassing the onboard current limiting resistors for the signals.
-You must then install external resistors or the current will blow up your signal LEDs!
+You must install external resistors before bypassing the onboard resistors, or the current will blow up your signal LEDs!

 JP1 and JP2 on the back side bypass the resistors for Signal A red and green respectively.
 JP3 and JP4 bypass the resistors for Signal B red and green